In this post I outline the equipment I use for a photography hike.

 I have a Zendure power bank which is really small but not so light.
 However, it provides about 3 charges for my Iphone and can also recharge my drone if I needs be.

-The GoPro Hero 4 is pretty dated now so doesn’t always make the cut but it’s a great hands free option.
+The GoPro Hero 4 in the photo above has been updated with a Gopro 9, but the most recent edition is the Gopro 12.
 Footage from the latest models look much more stable, even without a gimbal.

-Ahh my latest toy!
-I got this DJI Spark late last year to take on a trip to Japan and have loved using it.
+Since 2018 I have been using the DJI Spark and have loved using it.
 Yes there are better drones available for professional drone pilots, but for my first drone and for ease of travelling this little gem is a winner!
+But if you want something that’s just as light and compact but with even better technoogy, go for the DJI Mini 3 Pro!

-Even though the drone can work via your smartphone I highly recommend investing in the remote, as it makes flying so much easier and less frustrating.
+Even though these drones can work via your smartphone I highly recommend investing in the remote, as it makes flying so much easier and less frustrating.

 This Neewer camera tripod is a really great tripod that I use for most of my landscape photography, but at 4kgs it is on the heavy side for big hikes.
 If I’m heading out on a big hike I’ll take my smaller and lighter Eloki tripod (not pictured) which will also fit my GoPro and Iphone.

-Iphone 6S – Yup, I’m an Apple fan so this is my Smart phone of choice.
-Again, waiting on that lottery win for an upgrade to the Iphone XS!
+Yup, I’m an Apple fan so this is my Smart phone of choice.
+At the moment I’m happy with the Iphone XS

 Discover the top apps I use on my smartphone to help plan my photography hikes!